 I work primarily as a lexicographer and language researcher for numerous US, UK, and European research organizations, law firms, publishers, broadcasters, startups, and other concerns.
 My chief area of concentration is the English language, with expert knowledge of semantics, grammar, and dialectal differences between British and American.
-Most projects I am involved in result in the publication of reference books, webpages, ontologies, lexical databases, and in the production of successively refined inputs to natural language processing (NLP) systems.
+Most projects I am involved in result in the publication of reference books, webpages, ontologies, lexical databases, and in the production of iteratively refined inputs to natural language processing (NLP) systems.
 I research and develop expert testimony about the meaning and use of words and phrases.
 I work regularly with WordNet, VerbNet, PropBank and FrameNet.

 lexicography ● teaching and training in any of the fields noted herein ● design and management of annotation and adjudication for NLP research, training data, WSD ● ontology development for data mining, keyword extraction, Q&A, summarization, WSD, event detection ● expert witness testimony about word meaning, behavior, distribution, and usage ●reference writing and editing (specializing in language reference) ● editorial management for reference and dictionary projects ● expert in British and American English differences ● English language localization for British English and American English ● lexical research in corpora and other databases ● software: Sketch Engine, XMetaL, PubMan, DPS (IDM’s Dictionary Production System)● languages: conversant in Moroccan Arabic, working knowledge of French, German, Spanish, classical Greek